MetOffice/cmip6-dreq-interface/README.md

 `dqi` is the DREQ Query Interface.
 You do not need this to use `djq`, although some `djq` back ends may need it.

+`comparisons` is some code to compare what `djq` computes with various other sources of information: there's nothing installable here.

 ## Pointers
 * [djq](djq/README.md)
 * [Some general documentation](doc/README.md)